 All of the interview should be taped.
 Very occasionally the interview is not tape recorded.
 If it's not tape recorded the interviewer should make a full written record of the interview and at the end you’ll be asked to sign to say that it's accurate: take the time to read it thoroughly and correct anything you think isn’t right.
 Do not sign it if you don’t think it is correct.

-They should begin with the caution (see page 2) and should check that you understand it and that you know your rights.
+They should begin with the caution (see section 2) and should check that you understand it and that you know your rights.
 Do not be afraid to say you do not: Most people don't.
 Ask them to explain in every day language what the caution means.
 Only agree that you understand them when you do.

 They should tell you what they suspect and why, give you details of the evidence they have and ask you to tell them your side of the story.
 However, they may just start asking you questions without explaining what it’s about.

 They may produce information you’ve not been aware of.
 For example, if you are suspected of doing work you haven’t told them about, they may have already talked to the people they think may be employing you or watched your house.
 There are rules about what they can do and who they can talk to about you, so if you are concerned about any of the information they mention, say that you’ll need to take advice about it before you discuss it.

 The interview should not be too long but if you need a break they should agree to this.

 They are unlikely to be able to tell you what will happen after the interview but they should be able to tell you roughly when they’ll next contact you.
 They may tell you about some of the things that could happen – see 'After the interview under caution' - or if they are likely to want to interview you again.